busstoptaktik/geodesy/ruminations/001-rumination.md

 From end-to-end:

-1. The `cart` step takes geographical coordinates given on the *international ellipsoid* (`ellps:intl`) and converts them to earth-centered cartesian coordinates
+1. The `cart` step takes geographical coordinates given on the *international ellipsoid* (`ellps=intl`) and converts them to earth-centered cartesian coordinates
 2. The `helmert` step shifts the cartesian coordinates to a new origin `[x,y,z]`
 3. Finally, the inverse `cart` step converts the cartesian coordinates back to geographical coordinates.
-This time on the *GRS80 ellipsoid* (`ellps:GRS80`)
+This time on the *GRS80 ellipsoid* (`ellps=GRS80`)

 ### What does it mean?

-All-in-all, this amounts to a *datum shift* from the older "European Datum, 1950", *ED50*, to the current "European Terrestrial Reference Frame 1989", *ETRS89*.
+All-in-all, this amounts to a *datum shift* from the older "European Datum, 1950", *ED50*, to the current "European Terrestrial Reference System 1989", *ETRS89*.

 It is not a particularly good datum shift, but it is sufficient in many cases: The expected transformation error is on the order of 5 m, whereas one will get an error of around 200 m if not transforming at all.
 In other words, this simple transformation reduces the coordinate error from "a few blocks down the road" to "the wrong side of the road".

 ### Where did it come from?

-The pipeline described above is actually the [GYS](/ruminations/000-rumination.md#gys-the-geodetic-yaml-shorthand) representation of datum transformation number [1134](https://epsg.org/transformation_1134/ED50-to-WGS-84-2.html) in the [EPSG](https://epsg.org/home.html) geodetic registry, where it is described as *EPSG:1134 - ED50 to WGS 84*.
+The pipeline described above is actually the RG representation of datum transformation number [1134](https://epsg.org/transformation_1134/ED50-to-WGS-84-2.html) in the [EPSG](https://epsg.org/home.html) geodetic registry, where it is described as *EPSG:1134 - ED50 to WGS 84*.
 In RG contexts we refer to it as *ED50 to ETRS89* since, at the level of accuracy of EPSG:1134, ETRS89 and WGS84 are equivalent.

 ### Document History

 Major revisions and additions:

 - 2021-08-11: First version
+- 2022-03-24: Update for current realities